filloax/isaac-lua-api-vscode/README.md

 ![](https://i.imgur.com/1BiL3CE.png)
 ![](https://i.imgur.com/WnC5IFv.png)

+### Notes

+- The extension only works **if you open a workspace** (either a single folder or multiple, didn't test the latter).
+It won't work if you open standalone Lua files without opening a workspace in VSCode.

 ## Extension Settings

 This extension has no settings; you can configure behavior in the Lua Language Server extension settings.